depado/gomonit/README.md

 [![Build Status](https://drone.depado.eu/api/badges/Depado/gomonit/status.svg)](https://drone.depado.eu/Depado/gomonit)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Depado/bfchroma/blob/master/LICENSE)

 Small soft to check if your services are running, providing a web interface.

-Using gin and semantic-ui
+It also integrates with Github to fetch your commits, and with drone to fetch the build list.
+Other versionning system and CI system will eventually be supported in the future.

+## Note

+This project is currently being refactored and is unstable.
+Once the refactor is completed, a release will be issued.

 ## Status and Goals